 The participating PEI unit is its Climate and Energy Challenge (CEC), one of three long-term research and teaching cooperatives currently being supported by PEI as part of the Grand Challenges program – a campus-wide initiative that was launched in 2007 to address complex global environmental challenges including scientific, technological, and policy dimensions.
-A critical component of the Grand Challenges program is the integration of research with innovative undergraduate research supervision and undergraduate teaching, with outcomes including undergraduate research fellowships, mentoring of independent projects, and the introduction of new courses to the curriculum.
+A critical component of the Grand Challenges program is the integration of research with innovative undergraduate research supervision and undergraduate teaching.
+A commitment to mentoring undergraduates as interns in the summer months or on independent projects is encouraged.
+Separate funding is available to support internship stipends and will be incremental to faculty awards made as an outcome of this call for proposal.
 To be eligible for CEC support under this call, research proposals must address the integration of research and teaching missions.